-The Hazard Communication Standard (HCS) is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
+The OSHA Hazard Communication Standard (HCS) is aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).

-Hazard Categories.
-Each Hazard Class is subdivided into Hazard Categories; these Categories are ranked based on hazard severity.
+- Hazard Categories.
+Each Hazard Class is subdivided into Hazard Categories.

 - GHS Hazard Statements